-Behind the cathedral dating back to the 12th century you have an amazing view across the Rhône valley.
+Behind the cathedral dating back to the 12th century, you have an amazing view across the Rhône valley.
 Then it becomes very quiet in the alluvial forests except for the buzzing noise of your spokes.
-Vibrancy is back after thatin Bourg St. Andéol.
-The old part of town is characterised by picturesque houses dating back to the 16th, 17th and 18th century, situated directly on the river Rhône.
+Vibrancy is back after that in Bourg St. Andéol.
+The old part of town is characterized by picturesque houses dating back to the 16th, 17th and 18th century, situated directly on the river Rhône.

 Day 7: Bourg St. Andéol – Orange (31 miles/50 km)

 On your final stage, you casually cycle through glowing yellow sunflower fields, apple orchards and peach plantations, past tomato- and basil fields.
 En route, you come across the little town of Pont St. Esprit, known for its 600-year old bridge, whose 25 arches stretch impressively across the river Rhône.
 You will be staying in the town of Orange with its well-known Roman theatre and the city founding arch, both part of the UNESCO-World Cultural Heritage.